drachezoil/AutoStartPlay/README.md

 # AutoStartPlay

-Little app that start at boot and launch a video
+Little Android app that start at boot and launch a video

 Need to allow 'Draw Over Other Apps' or 'Display Over Other apps' under sttings-> app -> special permissions